SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- SMU and its opponents have combined for 70 points just twice this year.
+- SMU and its opponents have scored at least 70 points just twice this year.

 - Tulane's games have gone over 70 points in four of six chances this season.